Dr Juliet Ansell

 Indevin Group winemaker Jason Cook will discuss their Smart Winery and cloud capabilities that have revolutionised the management of harvest in recent years, including through a democratised platform that enables winery and viticulture crews to see logistics in real-time on mobile devices.

-Dr Wayne Patrick
+Prof Wayne Patrick

-Associate Dean of Science - Research, Victoria University of Wellington
+Professor of Biochemistry, Victoria University of Wellington

 A Professor of Biochemistry, Wayne Patrick and his team address fundamental questions about how enzymes have evolved, in order to engineer new ones with improved properties.
 Enzymes are the most precise tools in a winemaker’s toolkit.
 The revolution in AI and machine learning has reached enzyme design so now is the time to ask: what would we like enzymes to do for us?